Frederick Marshman Bailey

-Frederick Marshman Bailey CIE FRGS (3 February 1882, Lahore, British India – 17 April 1967, Stiffkey, Norfolk) was a British political officer and one of the last protagonists of The Great Game.
-His expeditions in Tibet and Assam Himalaya gave him many opportunities to pursue his hobbies of photography, butterfly collecting, and trophy hunting in the high Tibetan region.
+Frederick Marshman Bailey CIE FRGS (3 February 1882 – 17 April 1967) was a British political officer and one of the last protagonists of The Great Game.
+His expeditions in Tibet and Assam Himalaya gave him many opportunities to pursue his hobbies of photography, butterfly collecting and trophy hunting in the high Tibetan region.
 Over 2000 of his bird specimens were presented to the Natural History Museum, although his personal collection is now held in the American Museum of Natural History, New York.
 His papers and extensive photograph collections are held in the British Library, London.

 Early life

 Born in Lahore, India on 3 February 1882, Bailey was the son of Lt Col Frederick Bailey of the Royal Engineers of the British Army, Head of the Indian Forestry Service, and his wife, Florence Agnes Marshman.
 The younger Bailey was usually called "Eric".
 His family returned to Britain in 1890 and they lived at 7 Drummond Place in Edinburgh's Second New Town.
 He was educated nearby at Edinburgh Academy.

 He later studied at Wellington College (1895-1899) and the Royal Military College, Sandhurst, from where he was commissioned onto the Unattached List of the Indian Army on 28 July 1900.
 He was admitted to the Indian Army on 26 October 1901 and was attached to the 17th Bengal Lancers.
 He was promoted to lieutenant on 28 October 1902 and transferred to the 32nd Sikh Pioneers on 1 March 1903.
 He obtained a transfer to the Foreign and Political Department on 24 January 1906.
 During a mission in Sikhim, he began to study Tibetan and became so proficient that he accompanied Francis Younghusband in his 1904 invasion of Tibet.
 He then served as the British Trade Agent in Gyantse (Tibet) at intervals between December 1905 and December 1909.